Search This Blog

 Thoughts about Blockers at Lawn Bowls

 Just because a bowl is short doesn’t make it a blocker.
 Usually, short bowls are wasted bowls.
-“When your side is down you need to be up” is a saying that means when the other side is shot it complicates the difficulty if you bowl short of the jack.
+“When your side is down you need to be up” is a saying that means when the other side is shot it complicates your difficulties if your bowl finishes short of the jack.

-Blocker shots are defensive shots, only contemplated when you have a favorable head to protect.
+Block shots are defensive shots, only contemplated when you have a favorable head to protect.
 A favorable head comprises a close shot bowl and at least another counter.
-Remember that if the opposition takes shot after your short bowl, your blocker will block you!
+Remember that if the opposition gains the shot after your short bowl, your blocker will block you!

 When your side is up by two or more in the head and ahead in the game, and it is the latter part of the match, a skip can consider trying to block against either a draw or a drive.
 The usual trade-off is between trying a blocker and putting a ‘catcher’ bowl behind the jack.
 Choosing between these is a function of